British and Irish Lions: Two players isolating after positive coronavirus test in management team

 The positive result came following a lateral flow test as part of the Lions' tour screening programme on Wednesday.

-All members of the touring party have since been PCR-tested ahead of Wednesday's tour match against the Cell C Sharks, which has been pushed back to a 7pm kick-off as they await the results.

-The Lions added that Wednesday's game will go ahead "provided the subsequent round of PCR testing returns negative results later this afternoon".
+All members of the touring party were PCR-tested ahead of Wednesday's tour match against the Cell C Sharks, which was pushed back to a 7pm kick-off as they awaited confirmation "the subsequent round of PCR testing returns negative results".

 The latest developments are a huge setback to the tour's prospects.
 The Lions are due to face South Africa in a three-Test series, starting on July 24.